SynTempVision/eBay/SOPs/SOP-001:Intake-Identification.md

-## SOP-001:Intake-Identification-v1.md
+## SOP-001:Intake-Identification

 ##### Applies to: eBay inventory
 ##### Version: v1
-##### Owner: Sophia
+##### Owner:
-##### Effective: Draft / Practice
+##### Status: Draft

 ---
 ### Purpose:
-- To define how newly discovered or received items are identified, recorded, and physically controlled so that no inventory is invisible or duplicated.
+- To define how items entering the shop for the first time are identified, recorded, and physically controlled so that no inventory is invisible, duplicated, or untraceable.
-- This SOP ensures:
+- This SOP applies to:
 ```
-Every item is acknowledged
-Every item has a traceable identity
-Every item can be physically located
+- Items newly received into the shop
+- Items discovered during cleanup or reorganization
+- Items not yet listed on eBay
 ```
 ---
 ### Definitions

 ##### SKU: A unique 4-digit identifier assigned to an item

-##### Zone: A stable physical area (e.g., C4-A)
+##### Location: A stable physical area (e.g., C3-A1 -> Container 3, Shelf A, Row 1)

+##### Processing Area: A designated zone where new items are evaluated

-##### Non-listed item: An item not currently active on eBay
+##### Non-listed item: An item NOT currently Active on eBay

+##### Listed item: An item currently Actice on eBay

 ##### InvenTree: System of record for non-listed physical items

 ##### eBay: System of record for listed items
 ---
-🔹 Step 1: Intake
+🔹 Step 1: Intake (Processing Area)
 - While in the Processing Area, items are:
     - Cleaned (if worth it)
     - Decided on: